scraperwiki/tang/README.md

     tang                # runs tang
     sudo -E ./tang      # runs tang as root
+    ./tang --help       # lists options

+# Principles of Operation

+tang listens (on port 8080 by default, but we expect this to be fronted by nginx or similar).

+It responds to various signals and conditions (typical of most Unix daemons):

+SIGQUIT - quits.
+SIGINT - restart by reloading the executable.
+EOF (on stdin) - quits an interactive tang.

+The URLs tang responds to are:

+/hook - for handling calls from github.com (checks out repo and
+        runs `tang.hook`).

+/tang/logs - serve the log directory

+/tang - for experimentation and testing

+URLs in the domain `qa.scraperwiki.com` are routed to the products built in the `tang.hook` (not yet).

 Image by H. Zell used under GFDL: http://en.wikipedia.org/wiki/File:Acanthurus_leucosternon_01.JPG